bryant-nupdal/cutting-edge/README.md

 <img width="1677" alt="Screen Shot 2022-03-08 at 4 48 22 PM" src="https://user-images.githubusercontent.com/74881196/157342128-5d58e68e-1c43-421b-834f-ca376764e7c0.png">

 ### Selected Route Page pt.2
 Below shows how it looks to clock in and out of properties.
-The properties are first wrapped in a Bootstrap Card, and then at the bottom of the card there is an accordian that expands and clapses to show the date, clock in and clock out time, who completed the timecard, and the duration it took to complete the task.
+The properties are first wrapped in a Bootstrap Card, and then at the bottom of the card there is an accordian that expands and clasps to show the date, clock in and clock out time, who completed the timecard, and the duration it took to complete the task.
 For demo purposes, you can see that the clock in and out times are minutes apart, but as for the duration, it is actually set to minutes as well, even though it reads as hours.
 This is done to show a more accurate reading and is updated in the file itself.
 ###
 <img width="1680" alt="Screen Shot 2022-03-08 at 7 22 40 PM" src="https://user-images.githubusercontent.com/74881196/157354039-52d02af8-38cb-4c0d-a5cf-39769d368e55.png">